ManuelElizaldi/PyStrava/README.md

 - It helps you track your progress and ensures that you stay on track with your program.
 The model will provide insights on whether you are pushing yourself adequately.
 - Additionally, this model can be used to identify signs of overtraining, helping you maintain a balanced and healthy training regimen.

-# How To Use This Project
+# How To Setup This Project
 Before you can use the [PyStrava Notebook](https://github.com/ManuelElizaldi/PyStrava/blob/main/PyStrava_Notebook.ipynb) or the [PyStrava Script](https://github.com/ManuelElizaldi/PyStrava/blob/main/PyStrava.py) you need to follow these instructions:

 ## Strava - API Access